ljw1004/csharpspec/csharp/statements.md

 ```
 a `goto` statement is used to transfer control out of a nested scope.

-The target of a `goto case` statement is the statement list in the immediately enclosing `switch` statement (§8.7.2), which contains a `case` label with the given constant value.
-If the `goto case` statement is not enclosed by a `switch` statement, if the *constant_expression* is not implicitly convertible (§6.1) to the governing type of the nearest enclosing `switch` statement, or if the nearest enclosing `switch` statement does not contain a `case` label with the given constant value, a compile-time error occurs.
+The target of a `goto case` statement is the statement list in the immediately enclosing `switch` statement ([The switch statement](statements.md#the-switch-statement)), which contains a `case` label with the given constant value.
+If the `goto case` statement is not enclosed by a `switch` statement, if the *constant_expression* is not implicitly convertible ([Implicit conversions](conversions.md#implicit-conversions)) to the governing type of the nearest enclosing `switch` statement, or if the nearest enclosing `switch` statement does not contain a `case` label with the given constant value, a compile-time error occurs.

-The target of a `goto default` statement is the statement list in the immediately enclosing `switch` statement (§8.7.2), which contains a `default` label.
+The target of a `goto default` statement is the statement list in the immediately enclosing `switch` statement ([The switch statement](statements.md#the-switch-statement)), which contains a `default` label.
 If the `goto default` statement is not enclosed by a `switch` statement, or if the nearest enclosing `switch` statement does not contain a `default` label, a compile-time error occurs.

-A `goto` statement cannot exit a `finally` block (§8.10).
+A `goto` statement cannot exit a `finally` block ([The try statement](statements.md#the-try-statement)).
 When a `goto` statement occurs within a `finally` block, the target of the `goto` statement must be within the same `finally` block, or otherwise a compile-time error occurs.

 A `goto` statement is executed as follows: